 Centered on resident and community stakeholder engagement, the NextGen Neighborhoods program enables NYCHA to generate revenue to reinvest back into our development sites and across NYCHA by leveraging a 50-50 split of market-rate and affordable housing units.
 Stakeholder input will inform the size, scope and potential revenues generated by the construction of new housing units.
 Residents will have a voice in setting the priorities for capital repairs at the buildings participating in the NextGen Neighborhoods program.

-NYCHA will be implementing a comprehensive stakeholder engagement campaign through the beginning of 2016 to inform and answer questions raised by residents and the community on the NextGen Neighborhoods program.
-The Authority will facilitate an ongoing dialogue and regularly seek resident feedback about the program’s overall goals.
+All new development projects involve a transparent resident engagement process at developments, where all stakeholders can provide input and take part in deciding what is brought to their communities.
+The Authority continues to facilitate an ongoing dialogue and regularly seek resident feedback about the program’s overall goals.
 As a community-driven process, resident ideas, priorities and expectations will be at the forefront as NYCHA shares information, listens and addresses resident concerns as engagement moves forward.

 Primary communication goals of this process:

 Transparency: clearly identify specific outcomes proposed for each development site from the onset.

 Priority Setting: collect resident input on their vision and goals for their community.

 Trade-offs: outline direct and indirect benefits and constraints of the program in relation to priorities set by residents.

 Get the Facts: Top 10 Myths About NextGen Neighborhoods